nicleejy/NUS-Reminders-Bot/README.md

 ```python
 user_state[userID] = {"addTimetable": False, "getModuleInfo": "bug", "result": [], "setTime": False, "modData":[], "isoModule":"", "reminder": False}
 ```
 <br/><br/>When the temporary process is complete, the entry for that particular user will be removed in order to reduce data storage.
 To ensure that the data is up to date, a Cron trigger is setup to repeat daily at 4.30am in order to refresh the current academic year and semester.
 In addition, it also parses the documents in the database to check if any timetables do not fall within the same category and removes them.
-The list of reminders is also being consistently updated so that the user receives the most recent timetable information.<br/><br/>
+The list of reminders is also being constantly updated so that the user receives the most recent timetable information.<br/><br/>
 ```python
 def updateReminderList(list_of_reminders):
     print("Current date/time in Singapore:")